 If you are coming for less than two months, you will be guided to the Auroville Guest Service, as they help guests towards short-term opportunities.
 The Auroville Guest Service main office is located next to La Terrace, on top of the Solar Kitchen.
 They are open Monday to Saturday from 9:30-12:30 and weekday afternoons from 1-4 pm.
 Services offered include giving advice, referrals and feedback on various aspects of staying in Auroville, a notice board of events, classes, workshops and cultural activities open to guests, as well a range of information about Auroville.
 A prior e-mail to email@example.com is highly recommended to make the most of your stay.

 More time?
 Get in touch with Savi

-Located in Auroville’s International Zone, the Unity Pavilion complex hosts Savi – your gateway to volunteering in Auroville.
+Located on the second floor of the Town Hall complex, Savi are your gateway to volunteering in Auroville.
 Please check out their website first, as they have a great overview of all the opportunities that are there in Auroville.
 Scrolling through, you can really get a sense of all the different activities going on in Auroville, and the kind of work that calls to you.

 Savi provides information and answers your questions through emails or at the reception desk.
 For new volunteers, they also provide orientation programs.
 They will assist you in the administrative, financial, housing and logistics aspects of your volunteering time and provide ongoing support through personal follow-up, interviews and events until you depart.
 If you are looking at spending time in Auroville and want to get involved, this is where you need to start!